Pamira Shah Matteis(202) 499-7914 email@example.com Download vCard

 - District of Columbia

-Pamira is a partner at WMC who represents policyholders against insurance companies on claims arising out of hurricanes, floods, fires and other natural disasters.
-She strongly believes that insurers should be held to the terms of their contracts, and she will fight to get every penny owed for her clients, regardless of whether they are large corporations or individual homeowners.
+Pamira is a partner at WMC who represents plaintiffs that are public entities, businesses, and individuals in a wide range of matters.
+Her practice areas include insurance recovery, property damage arising out of hurricanes, floods, fires, and other natural disasters, the False Claims Act, and consumer fraud claims.
+She strongly believes that large corporations should treat people fairly, and she will fight to get every penny owed to her clients, regardless of whether they are large public entities or individual homeowners.

 Representative matters include: